 Physical Therapist Assistant Student Handbook

-Physical Therapist Assistant students are responsible for reading and abiding by all policies and procedures in the Physical Therapist Assistant Student Handbook and Clinical Handbook.
+Physical Therapist Assistant students are responsible for reading and abiding by all policies and procedures in the Physical Therapist Assistant Student Handbook and Clinical Packet.

-In addition to tuition and program fees, students are responsible for the cost of physical exams and immunizations.
+In addition to tuition and program fees, students are responsible for the cost of all clearances and additional drug tests.
 Students are also required to join the American Physical Therapy Association as student PTA members.

 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245;